 Specialized for Your Career Goals.

 The modern MBA can be very specialized.
 In fact, many programs have core courses that align with both the university’s philosophies as well as industry-required skills.
 Then, outside of this core content, you can choose the path that best aligns with your goals.
 For example, Concordia University offers 14 specializations for the MBA program.

 Grow your skill set.

 Taking MBA courses gives you the dedicated time and space to dabble a little.
 If you’re already in finance, you’ll have a chance to explore management or marketing at a high level, for example.
 If you’re pivoting in your career, an MBA can be a great way to solidify your skill set so that future employers understand that you’re competent in business administration.
 Additionally, specialization is a great way to show competency within your industry.

 Beyond the subject matter, getting your MBA can help you develop other skills, too.
 You will experience significant growth as a communicator throughout your time as an MBA student.
 Whether it’s written communication through research papers and discussion posts or it’s verbal communication in presentations and dialog, expect to grow in this area.

-In addition to communication, you’ll grow in your understanding of the numbers.
+In addition to communication, you’ll grow in your understanding of numbers.
 Business Analytics is a buzzword these days, and for good reason.
 You should expect to be challenged when it comes to working with data.
 After all, you’ll probably be expected to communicate it to a variety of stakeholders and departments.

 What experience are you hoping for?